ABOUT US

 B Psych (Hons), M Clin Psych

 Bradley is the co-founder of Freedom Clinical Psychology.
-He is a clinical psychologist with over ten years of clinical experience.
-He has worked in varied mental health and health settings at St Vincent’s Hospital and Sydney Hospital, working extensively in sexual health, cancer and palliative care, chronic pain and physical rehabilitation along with more complex mental health areas.
-He helped setup the Inner-City Dialectical Behaviour Therapy (DBT) Group and coordinated a family-based treatment service at the O’Brien Centre at St Vincent's Hospital.
+He is a clinical psychologist with over a decade of clinical experience.
+He has worked in varied mental health and hospital settings, working extensively in acute and chronic mental health, sexual health, cancer and palliative care, chronic pain and physical rehabilitation.
+He helped setup the Inner-City Dialectical Behaviour Therapy (DBT) Group and coordinated a family-based treatment service both at the O’Brien Centre at St Vincent's Hospital.

-He believes in helping clients work out what is most meaningful for them in their lives and he is particularly interested in how our early life experiences lead to the formation of specific patterns of thoughts, feelings and behaviours that can get us stuck or block us from experiencing what we most want in life.
+Brad is particularly interested in how our early life experiences lead to the formation of specific patterns of thoughts, feelings and behaviours that can get us stuck or block us from experiencing what we most want in life.
 He draws creatively on his repertoire of skills to help build insight into these difficult patterns and begin to find new ways of responding to our inner emotional world and the world around us.
-He believes therapy is a creative endeavour that unfold uniquely for each individual as they get to know and befriend themselves over time.
+He is passionate about the therapeutic process and enjoys witnessing the changes his clients make as they curiously and compassionately get to know and befriend themselves over time.